 - The unusual stance caused by walking with long nails can cause numerous joint problems.

 1 Gather Supplies

 There are a few things you should have handy when you're ready to cut your dog's nails:

-- Styptic powder, cornstarch or flour
+- Styptic powder, such as Miracle Care Kwik-Stop, or cornstarch/flour

 - Nail clippers or a nail grinder